MaxHrb/DataCleaning/README.md

-# Nashville-Housing_DataCleaning
+# DataCleaning

-## This small project was done for showcasing serveral types of data cleansing in SQL
+## This small project was done to showcase serveral variations of data cleaning in SQL